List Of Best Residential Compounds In Riyadh, Saudi Arabia

 Compounds have on-site pre-schools for toddlers.

-A villa in a compound can be costly – a two-bedroom villa can rent for 135,000 SAR a year.
+A villa in a compound can be costly – a two-bedroom villa can be rented for 135,000 SAR a year.
 And rents are typically paid a year in advance.
-These high costs don’t deter prospective tenants, as waiting lists are often months long.
+These high costs do not deter prospective tenants, as waiting lists are often months long.

 Things to keep in mind:

-• Make sure you get an English rental agreement or an official translation from Arabic before you sign anything.
+• Ensure you get an English rental agreement or an official translation from Arabic before you sign anything.

 • Check if your new place already has utility connections for water and electricity.